Leader Of Learning Podcast episode 70: Maintaining Relationship in Uncertain Times with Brian Mendler

 In episode 63, I interviewed A.J.
 Bianco (@AJBianco), Supervisor of Instruction and Technology for the East Rutherford School District in New Jersey and co-host of the Podcast PD Podcast.
 We discussed the transition from being a teacher leader to an administrator, inspiring instructional risk-taking, and making an impact as a new administrator.

 Show Notes: In episode 62, I interviewed Joshua Stamper (@Joshua__Stamper), a middle school assistant principal from texas and host of Aspire: The Leadership Development Podcast.
 In addition to his administrative position, Joshua is a podcaster, blogger, leadership coach, and education presenter.
-We discussed how to use trauma-informed practices both in […]
+We discussed how to use trauma-informed practices both in leadership and instructionally in the […]

 Show Notes: In episode 61, I interviewed Joe Merrill (@MrMerrillsClass) and Kristin Merrill (@FriendsInFourth), a husband and wife team affectionately known as The Merrills (@TheMerrillsEDU) and co-authors of the new book, The InterACTIVE Class.
 Joe is a first grade teacher and Kristin is a fourth grade teacher.
-We discussed how […]
+We discussed how to make teaching and learning […]